Internet-of-People/mercury-rust/README.md

 constantly spying on you for selling your data and usually hinder or censor you for their advantage or political orders, already much further than just targeted ads.
-Just as an appetizer, some Asian countries require a mandatory digital identifier for every payment you make and they plan to punish or reward their citizens based on their collected digital data, essentially building the Thought Police.
+Just as an appetizer, some Asian countries require a mandatory digital identifier for every payment you make and monitor all of your online activity.
+Using this collected data, they plan to automatically punish or reward their citizens based on arbitrary loyalty measures, essentially building the Thought Police.

-Mercury aims to brings balance by protecting you from all of this.
+Mercury aims to bring balance by protecting you from all of this.
 Your identity is a cryptographic key owned by you and noone else.
-Data storage and communication is organized around this identity which you can keep even changing service provider or application.
+Data storage and communication is organized around this identity which you can keep even changing service provider or applications.
-Your data is encrypted until you decide to publicly share.
+Your data is encrypted until you decide to share it with a specific peer or publicize it.
 Furthermore, you can have several unconnected identities, e.g. for work, family and hobby.
 The network is truly distributed and built on encrypted peer to peer communication so you're safe.
 You can add your own node to the network under your control and trust.